top of page

 Michelle Hughes is a North Yorkshire landscape artist.
 Much of her work depicts the Yorkshire landscape and Yorkshire coast, including the Yorkshire Dales and North York Moors.

 Michelle loves exploring the British countryside by bike or on foot, camera in hand, capturing ideas for her next prints.
-Back in her garden studio, Michelle creates simple but stylised silhouettes based on her photographs, and hand carves these shapes into lino.
-She hand prints with an etching press, using oil-based inks to create tonal blocks of colour.
+In her garden studio, Michelle creates simple but stylised silhouettes based on her photographs, which she carves into lino.
+She then hand prints with an etching press, using oil-based inks to create tonal blocks of colour.

 Michelle’s original linocut prints are limited editions.